Netflix-Skunkworks/jvmquake/README.md

 package) you can just do `java -agentpath:libjvmquake.so`.

-The default settings are 30 seconds of GC deficit with a 1:5 gc:running time weight, and the default action is to trigger an in JVM OOM.
+The default settings are 30 seconds of GC deficit with a 1:5 gc:running time weight, and the default action is to trigger an in-JVM OOM.
 These defaults are reasonable for a latency critical java application.

 If you want different settings you can pass options per the